Saturday, November 28, 2009

 Youth gathering=Fun.
 We learnt and did fun together.
 Break and energizer! always a new game from participants.
 Their creativity in group work-Impressive.

-seeing some painful pictures and knowing the facts about it.
+I can never forget their expression afterseeing some painful pictures and knowing the facts about it.

 They posted their notes all around the hall and its nice to see all youths reading the post.
 The photo session, Role play and all energiger they made about human Trafficking.
 They were so cool!!